fxlui/medician/README.md

    expo start
    ```
 4. Go to localhost:19000
-5. Scan the QR code with your camera app (iPhone) or scan the QR code with Expo Go (Android)
+5. Scan the QR code with your camera app (iOS) or scan the QR code with Expo Go (Android)

 ## Design Considerations